mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

  * 2x21-keypoint hand keypoint estimation.
 These would be stored in the folder called /keypoints.

-From these keypoints we will discard the lower keypoints and concatenate all of them as follows: kps_body + kps_hand_left + kps_hand_right, a total of 54 keypoints or joints.
+From these keypoints we have discarded the lower keypoints and concatenate all of them as follows: kps_body + kps_hand_left + kps_hand_right, a total of 54 keypoints or joints.

 The result and its id can be seen in the figure below.